From the world’s largest wine cellar to one of Europe’s poorest countries, these are the most interesting facts about Moldova.

 21. Moldova has a national wine day in October.
 The National Wine Day of Moldova event actually lasts two days and celebrates Moldova’s wine culture.

-22. The country is named after the Moldova River in neighbouring eastern Romania.
+22. The country is named after the Moldova River in neighboring eastern Romania.

 23. Moldova has one of the world’s lowest fertility rates.
-As of 2022, it was ranked ninth lowest with just 1.3 children per woman.
+As of 2024, it was ranked seventh lowest, with just 1.26 children per woman.

 24. There is an area in Moldova known as the “100 Hills” due to its mysterious mounds of earth.
 No one knows what caused them but local legend says they are the sites of ancient battles and are the burial places of fallen soldiers.